sneha-gowda/Accoridion-Project/README.md

-This is simple Accordion based Web Application
+This is a simple Accordion based Web Application